kubermatic/kubermatic/docs/proposals/kubermatic-operator.md

 required for running Kubermatic in production.
 It should be configured via one or multiple CRDs and over time replace Helm entirely.

-In this first iteration we would focus on installing *Kubermatic*.
-The logging and monitoring stacks are out-of-scope for now, as we need to decide if and how to migrate the existing configuration flexibility to a 3rd party operator or something we would write ourselves.
+In this first iteration we will focus on installing *Kubermatic*.
+The logging and monitoring stacks are out-of-scope for now, as we need to decide if and how to migrate the existing configuration flexibility to a 3rd party operator or something we write ourselves.

 An example for a minimal starter configuration could look like this: